Universal quantification: Basics

-This would seem to be a logical conjunction because of the repeated use of "and".
-However, the "etc." cannot be interpreted as a conjunction in formal logic.
-Instead, the statement must be rephrased:
+This would seem to be an infinite logical conjunction because of the repeated use of "and".
+However, the "etc." cannot be interpreted as a conjunction in formal logic, Instead, the statement must be rephrased:

 For all natural numbers n, one has 2·n = n + n.

 This is a single statement using universal quantification.

 This statement can be said to be more precise than the original one.
 While the "etc." informally includes natural numbers, and nothing more, this was not rigorously given.
 In the universal quantification, on the other hand, the natural numbers are mentioned explicitly.